-- we will set employers' contribution rates to achieve 100% funding of liabilities in the long term; - employer contribution rates will be made up of two separate elements: - an ongoing rate, as a percentage of pensionable pay, to meet the costs of future service (payable no later than the 19th day of the month following the month of relevant payroll run); and - a deficit recovery contribution, expressed in most instances as a cash sum, to recover any shortfall revealed by the actuarial valuation (payable as detailed in this Funding Strategy Statement); - we will for the purpose of our administration, the calculation of contribution rates and for the setting of maximum deficit recovery periods, continue to deal with town and parish councils (T&PC) as a group.
-We will consider a cessation valuation policy for group employers.
-This will be subject to a separate consultation - we will set deficit recovery periods for the T&PC that as far as possible are likely to reduce the level of deficit during the intervaluation period if all of the Actuary's assumptions prove correct. - schools, including former grant maintained schools (but excluding Academies), will be treated as part of the local authority within whose area of responsibility they fall for the purpose of setting contribution rates and deficit recovery periods; any discretions in respect of these matters will fall to the local authority; - schools that opt to become Academies become stand-alone employers in their own right but inherit responsibility for the share of scheme deficit attributable to the former school(s) from which they were formed and that share of scheme deficit will then be taken into account in calculating their separate contribution rate taking account of the Department of Communities and Local Government (DCLG) guidance on recovery periods setting academies' contribution rates.
+- set employers' contribution rates to achieve 100% funding of liabilities in the long term; - employer contribution rates will be made up of two separate elements: - an ongoing rate, as a percentage of pensionable pay, to meet the costs of future service (payable no later than the 19th day of the month following the month of relevant payroll run); and - a deficit recovery contribution, expressed in most instances as a cash sum, to recover any shortfall revealed by the actuarial valuation (payable as detailed in this Funding Strategy Statement);

-- for 2014/2015, pending clarity on the outcome of the 2013 DCLG consultation on pooling, existing academies will retain their 2013/2014 employer contribution rate.
-A separate exercise will be undertaken with academies in due course to set appropriate contribution rates for 2015/2016 and 2016/2017.
-Where necessary, stability mechanisms described in this Statement may be used in the transition to the appropriate contribution rates. - we will set objective and maximum deficit recovery periods for the remaining employers - the agreed deficit recovery periods will be set at levels that safeguard the interests of the Fund by having regard to the Fund's judgement of the strength of covenant and the financial stability of individual employers; - individual employers will, at the discretion of the Fund, be able to increase their deficit recovery period up to the maximum deficit recovery period subject to providing assurance of greater strength of covenant and financial stability. (e.g. guarantor employer consent, provision of a bond, a deposit, a parent company guarantee or other surety); - where a deficit recovery period greater than that of "average future working life" was applied at the 2010 valuation, the starting point for the deficit recovery period to be applied at the 2013 valuation is three years less than that previously applied.
+- the Fund will for the purpose of administration, the calculation of contribution rates and for the setting of maximum deficit recovery periods, continue to deal with town and parish councils (T&PC) as a group. - the Fund will set deficit recovery periods for the T&PC that as far as possible are likely to reduce the level of deficit during the inter-valuation period if all of the Actuary's assumptions prove correct. - the administering authority may by written notice ('a suspension notice') to an exiting employer suspend that employer's liability to pay an exit payment for a period of up to 3 years subject to conditions in Local Government Pension Scheme regulation 64(2a-c) - schools, including former grant maintained schools (but excluding Academies), will be treated as part of the local authority within whose area of responsibility they fall for the purpose of setting contribution rates and deficit recovery periods; any discretions in respect of these matters will fall to the local authority; - schools that opt to convert to Academies become stand-alone employers in their own right and inherit responsibility for the share of scheme deficit attributable to the former school(s) from which they were formed and that share of scheme deficit will then be taken into account in calculating their contribution rate taking account of the Department of Communities and Local Government (DCLG) guidance on setting academies' contribution rates. - we will set objective and maximum deficit recovery periods for the remaining employers - the agreed deficit recovery periods will be set at levels that safeguard the interests of the Fund by having regard to the Fund's judgement of the strength of covenant and the financial stability of individual employers; - individual employers will, at the discretion of the Fund and the Fund's Actuary, be able to increase their deficit recovery period up to the maximum deficit recovery period subject to providing assurance of greater strength of covenant and financial stability. (e.g. guarantor employer consent, provision of a bond, a deposit, a parent company guarantee or other surety); - where a deficit recovery period greater than that of "average future working life" was applied at the 2013 valuation; the starting point for the deficit recovery period to be applied at the 2016 valuation is three years less than that previously applied.
 The Fund may, at its discretion, allow this three year period to be reapplied.

-While a deficit exists, annual deficit contributions will not generally be reduced.
-This may result in a shorter deficit recovery period than the Objective
+Whilst a deficit exists, annual contributions will not normally be reduced.
+This may result in a shorter deficit recovery period than described above.